Skip to content

 RECOMMENDATION

-A fully funded program at NSF that supports at least 200,000 semester-long, paid, part-time research opportunities annually for undergraduate STEM majors at their home institutions will increase the retention of talented American students in STEM careers.
+A fully funded program at NSF that supports a substantial number of semester-long, paid, part-time research opportunities annually for undergraduate STEM majors at their home institutions will increase the retention of talented American students in STEM careers.

 Support the Growth of Domestic Advanced Degree STEM Workers